CoBe18/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+One is static and one moves with break points

 2. Describe what it means to be mobile first vs desktop first.
+Build your site to mobile specs first, design for strategy.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+ Rem's refer to the property's initial value whereas, % refers to how large a font will display according to VH.
+1 rem is equal to 10px.

 4. How would you describe preprocessing to someone new to CSS?
+A CSS preprocessor is a program that lets you generate CSS from the preprocessor's own unique syntax. ...
+These features make the CSS structure more readable and easier to maintain.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I guess that it can take out the long code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.